I'm Your Boogie Man

 "I'm Your Boogie Man" is a song written and produced by Harry Wayne Casey and Richard Finch, and performed by Casey's band KC and the Sunshine Band, from their fourth album Part 3 (1976).

 Background

-Richard Finch said that the song was written about a DJ at a Miami, Florida, radio station named Robert W. Walker, who was the first to give their hit single "Get Down Tonight" airplay.
+Richard Finch said that the song was written about DJ Robert W. Walker of a Miami, Florida, radio station, who was the first to give airplay to the group's hit single "Get Down Tonight".

 Reception

 New York Times critic John Rockwell called the song "another alluring, catchy, sleepily kinetic dance [disc]" and a "perfect summer (or spring, fall or winter) party record."

 Record World said that "re-defining their hit formula with a sharp, syncopated beat and sassy vocals, it's poised to go all the way."

 Chart performance

 In 1977 the song reached the number one position on the Billboard Hot 100 and No. 3 on the soul chart.
 Billboard ranked it as the #11 song of 1977.
 The song was also an international hit, reaching number one in Canada and charting in Australia (No. 38), Belgium (No. 16), the Netherlands (No. 6), New Zealand (No. 12), and the United Kingdom (No. 41).